Universal relations for rotating Boson Stars: Introduction.

-These universal relations are very important for two reasons.
-On the one hand, if the nature of a star is known, then they allow us to determine further properties of this star that cannot be observed directly.
-On the other hand, they can in principle be used to determine the nature of an observed celestial body, i.e., whether it is a NS, a BS or another type of object.
 The aim of the current work is, therefore, to analyze the existence of universal relations for rotating BSs.
-We emphasize that, although certain BS models can mimick NSs or black holes, they correspond to quite different solutions from a mathematical point of view.
-It is, therefore, by no means guaranteed that such universal relations should exist at all.
-In addition, even if they exist, it is important to verify whether they are identical to the relations found for rotating NSs or if these two types of compact objects present rather unrelated universal laws.
+We emphasize that, although certain BS models can mimick NSs or BHs, they correspond to quite different types of solutions.
+It is, therefore, an important open question whether such universal relations exist for BSs and, if they exist, whether they are identical to the relations found for rotating NSs or whether these two types of compact objects obey rather distinct universal laws.

 We will use in what follows $\hbar=c=1$.